-To fulfill the national service goal of bringing together young Americans from diverse backgrounds, roommates are assigned to encourage opportunities to learn about other cultures and backgrounds.
-Upon arrival, Members will be assigned to a specific room in a residence hall.
+To fulfill NCCC's statutory responsibility of bringing together young Americans from diverse backgrounds, roommates are assigned to encourage opportunities to learn about other cultures and backgrounds.
+Upon arrival, members will be assigned to a specific room in a residence hall.
 Requests for room changes are to be submitted in writing to the Residence Coordinator or other designated staff person and should include an explanation for the move request.
-While the overall well-being and morale of the Members will always be held as top priority, occasions may arise when it is necessary that a Member be required to move to another room.
+While the overall well-being and morale of the members will always be held as top priority, occasions may arise when it is necessary that a member be required to move to another room.
 Any such action will be communicated in writing and will include an explanation for the required relocation and a timeline for completing the move.